UmerCodez/DroidPad/README.md

 * `z`: Rate of rotation around the **z-axis** in **radians per second (rad/s)**.

 ---
-Here’s the paragraph rewritten in markdown for clarity:

 ## Sending JSON Messages to DroidPad